 Principles of Learning, Teaching and Assessment in Healthcare Practice

 The purpose of this module is to enable you to develop your understanding and skills around learning and teaching in practice.
 The module will provide you with opportunity to construct professional knowledge about the fundamental principles of learning, teaching and assessing and directly impact upon how you use these skills to develop learning activities in your practice.

 Enhancing Learning and Teaching in the Practice Setting

-This module provides the opportunity for practitioners who undertake the role of practice educator, facilitating students' learning on practice placements, to develop their understanding of effective learning and teaching in practice settings.
+This module provides the opportunity for practitioners who undertake an educational role, facilitating others' learning in the practice setting, to develop their understanding of effective learning and teaching.
 It enables participants to develop and enhance their skills in practice-based learning, teaching and assessment.
 It provides the opportunity for participants to reflect critically on their own experience as a learner, a practitioner and an educator, and to identify aspects of their own practice that could be developed and/or improved.